 Generally, there is a variety of tasks to do based upon priority, weather, availability of materials, skills of volunteers (have & learn!), and our time to do some tasks together.

 There are a few things to be getting on with here, depending on priorities, and the weather.

 • An ever-changing list of projects in the house and garden.
 There is a good opportunity to learn / share skills in

 • Completing the ‘lost garden’

-We both often work at home so can tackle bigger projects together, around our work.
+I usually work at home so can tackle bigger projects together, around our work.

-We provide all bed linen and towels, and there are washing and drying facilities for your clothes.
+I provide all bed linen and towels, and there are washing and drying facilities for your clothes.

-We have a lot of working clothes, outdoor clothes, gloves, and wellington boots for you to use when you are helping.
+I have a lot of working clothes, outdoor clothes, gloves, and wellington boots for you to use when you are helping.

-Our home has a lot of books, and spaces to sit quietly and read.
+My home has a lot of books, and spaces to sit quietly and read.

 There is fast WiFi throughout.